After chronic myelogenous leukemia has been diagnosed, tests are done to find out if the cancer has spread.

 Staging is the process used to find out how far the cancer has spread.
 There is no standard staging system for chronic myelogenous leukemia (CML).
 Instead, the disease is classified by phase: chronic phase, accelerated phase, or blastic phase.
 It is important to know the phase in order to plan treatment.
 The information from tests and procedures done to detect (find) and diagnose chronic myelogenous leukemia is also used to plan treatment.

 As the amount of blast cells increases in the blood and bone marrow, there is less room for healthy white blood cells, red blood cells, and platelets.
 This may result in infections, anemia, and easy bleeding, as well as bone pain and pain or a feeling of fullness below the ribs on the left side.
-The number of blast cells in the blood and bone marrow and the severity of symptoms determine the phase of the disease.
+The number of blast cells in the blood and bone marrow and the severity of signs or symptoms determine the phase of the disease.

 In chronic phase CML, fewer than 10% of the cells in the blood and bone marrow are blast cells.